microsoft/Nonprofits/VolunteerEngagement/.ai/instructions/deployment-validation.md

 The new Volunteer Engagement site is deployed from `Portal-EDM` using the existing npm and PAC CLI flow.

 The deployment can target an environment where the site already exists.
+It can also start as a fresh install when no Power Pages website records exist yet.
+In that case, do not run `npm run sync` or resolver-based helper scripts before the first `npm run deploy`; let `pac pages upload-code-site` create the code-site website record from the local metadata first.

-It can also start from local site metadata when the site is not listed yet, but if the platform rejects the upload because the site must be provisioned/imported first, create or import the site, run `npm run sync`, and retry.
+After the site exists, all post-deploy helper scripts must resolve the target by website record ID, not display name.
+This matters when a legacy Volunteer Engagement site and the new Enhanced/code-site deployment have the same name.
+If the platform rejects upload because the site must be provisioned/imported first, create or import the site, run `npm run sync` from the intended website record ID, and retry.

 ## Environment selection